 Demand for gold in India usually peaks near the Diwali holiday, but with a weaker economy Indians see silver as a cheaper alternative.» Read More

-This pro trader explains why gold hasn't bottomed yet.
+This pro trader explains what will drive gold on Friday.